TeamLab Planets Review: Is It Worth It?

 I had my camera on a strap, which made it easy to carry around.
 Light levels are low, so put your fastest lens on your camera (you can’t bring spare lenses in).

-Towels are provided to dry off your feet once you leave the wet areas.
+Towels are provided to dry your feet after leaving the wet areas.

 If you are visiting with small children, it’s best to bring a spare set of clothes in case they get soaked.